 The Crouch Oak Family Practice has previously supported studies in a wide variety of disease areas including diabetes, cholesterol lowering, hypertension, vaccinations, asthma, COPD, pain relief, depression and constipation.

 Research is important to patients because it can help work out which treatments work better for which patients.
-Although patients may not directly benefit from taking part in researches themselves, they may help inform better healthcare for future patients.
+Although patients may not directly benefit from taking part in a research study themselves, they will be assisting/supporting better healthcare for the future.